cev-api/Wurst7-CevAPI/README.md

 ### Sticky Area (New ESP Option)
 - Added to chunk-based ESPs (Search, Portal ESP, BedESP, SignESP, WorkstationESP, RedstoneESP, ChestESP).
 - Keeps results anchored as you move.
 Default OFF.
+- Greatly helps with FPS when using things like Search or X-Ray and moving quickly

 ### Unsafe Chat Toast
 - Optional; toggle via NoChatReports or Wurst Options.